 Be Inclusive & Purposeful

 Hang out with them!
 I’ve always loved building personal relationships with my teachers.
+I have coordinated ultimate frisbee games, after-school walks around the track, book clubs, after-work get-togethers, etc.

 I send around a social sign up at the beginning of the year because I never want to have an “in” group and and “out” group.
 Anyone who signs up gets all the emails about what we’re doing for fun.

-Rebecca, Counselor Up
+Counselor Up In Post CChat

 Recognize Them

-Once a year, I send around a shout-out folder which always brings out all the feels of the school.
+Once a year, I send around a shout-out folder, which always brings out all the feels of the school.

-I absolutely love to decorate the lounge with motivational quotes, jokes, and self-care challenges, I want teachers to get a smile every time they walk into the lounge.
+I absolutely love to decorate the lounge with motivational quotes, jokes, and self-care challenges.
+I want teachers to get a smile every time they walk into the lounge.

 Finally, during professional development and faculty meetings, I will bring out games that only teachers would understand.
-Any little thing I can do to make a teacher’s life just a little bit better, is time well spent.
+Any little thing I can do to make a teacher’s life just a little bit better is time well spent.
 I am so thankful for their service to our students.

 Build Trust

 My connections with teachers have always had a direct and dramatic impact on the students and families that I work with.
-Having them on board is the different between a successful and failed intervention.
+Having them on board is the difference between a successful and failed intervention.

-One of my tried and true strategies is Morning Rounds.
+One of my tried-and-true strategies is Morning Rounds.
 Just like doctors in a hospital, I pick a grade level or a classroom each morning and drop in.
 I check on specific students, strategies they are using, and general whole-class issues that might be popping up.
-I am careful not to walk away with a mile-long to do list.
+I am careful not to walk away with a mile-long to-do list.
 I will give some suggestions or drop a resource in their mailbox that day.

 School Counselor, Director of School Counseling